 The employer is obliged to ensure occupational safety and health (OSH).
-In particular, he is responsible for the observance of OSH regulations by employees (this is a fundamental duty of the employee).
-If employees fail to observe these regulations, the employer has a duty to give instructions and orders to enforce an appropriate attitude.
-The employer also has a duty to provide training to employees regarding OSH.
+In particular, he is responsible for the observance of the OSH regulations by the employees (this is a fundamental duty of the employee).
+If the employees fail to observe to these regulations, the employer is obliged to give instructions and orders to force an appropriate attitude.
+The employer is also obliged to provide training to the employees on OSH.

-Every employer starting business activity (i.e. an enterprise planning to employ workers) has a duty to notify the labour inspectorate and the health and safety inspector of this in writing within 30 days of starting business activity.
+Every employer (i.e. an enterprise planning to employ workers) starting business activity is obliged to notify the labour inspectorate and the health and safety inspector of this in writing within 30 days.
 The labour inspectors are authorised to inspect the observance of the OSH regulations at any time.

 Before starting work, every employee must obtain a medical certificate stating he is capable of working in the given position (the employer must prepare the application for the medical examination and pass it to the employee).

-If the enterprise employs more than 100 employees, it has a duty to appoint an OSH officer, who performs control and consulting functions regarding OSH.
-Where the number of employees is no more than 100, the employer entrusts OSH duties to a nominated employee.
-An enterprise employing more than 250 employees has a duty to appoint an OSH commission, which is a consultative body to the employer.
-The commission consists of the employer's representatives, as well as members of the OSH staff and employee representatives.
+If the enterprise employs more than 100 employees, it is obliged to appoint OSH staff, which performs control and consulting functions in OSH.
+Where the number of employees is no more than 100, the employer entrusts the duties of the OSH staff to a nominated employee.
+The entreperprise employing more than 250 employees is obliged to appoint an OSH commission, which is a consultative body to the employer.
+The commission consists of the employer's representatives, as well as members of the OSH staff and representatives of the employees.